 - Duck Hollow launch.
 Cross the steel bridge from the trail parking area, and look for a sidewalk that leads to the river.
 There is a long shallow wade-out to the channel (water shoes recommended).
 The channel is deep.
 Stay to the side, be visible, watch for barges.
 This is a beautiful section of the Mon and is my personal favorite swimming spot.

 - First railroad trestle is ~ 1 mi.

 - Verona public dock.
 There is a marina < 0.2 mi upstream, bring a kayak escort.

 - Lawrenceville kayak launch.
 Under the 40th St bridge, city-side.
 No dock, footpath down to the waters edge.

 - South side kayak launch at the 18th St boat ramp.
 Walkway down to the water just upstream from the motor boat launch.
 Very close to the new marina upstream, bring a kayaker for safety.

 - Millvale park.
 The rowing dock on the Millvale side of the backchannel is public, anyone can use it.
 The TRRA dock on Herr’s Island is private.
 Watch for rowers and shallow spots.
-2017 update: The back channel is too shallow for swimming; if you wade in at Millvale park you can swim between the tip of Herr’s Island and the 40th St Bridge.
+The back channel is shallow for swimming; if you wade in at Millvale park you can swim between the tip of Herr’s Island and the 40th St Bridge.
 Caution: there is a marina just beyond the bridge.